 If you decide to go after a career as an orthodontic assistant, you will become part of the growing field of dentistry in the United States.
-The Bureau of Labor Statistics (BLS) reports that employment of dental assistants, including orthodontist assistants, “is projected to grow 19 percent from 2016 to 2026, much faster than the average for all occupations.”
+The Bureau of Labor Statistics (BLS) reports that employment of dental assistants, including orthodontist assistants, is projected to grow 19 percent from 2016 to 2026, much faster than the average for all occupations (bls.gov)

 Why is this career so hot?
 Growth factors are the aging population and research showing that good oral health is linked to good general health.

-So, if you’re interested in working in healthcare, enjoy interacting with people, and want some assurance that you’ll be employed, this may be the right career at the right time for you.
+So, if you’re interested in working in dental care, enjoy interacting with people, and want some assurance that jobs will be available, this may be the right career at the right time for you.